 The powers of Indian President have a variety of control over the diplomatic, legislative, military, judicial, financial, appointment, and emergency-related issues of the country.
-The Indian president is not only the first citizen of the country but also the supreme commander of the Armed forces in India.
-In this blog, we have covered the powers of the Indian president given by the Indian Constitution.
+Furthermore, the Indian President is not only the First Citizen of the country but also the Supreme Commander of the Armed Forces in India.
+In this blog, we have covered the powers of the Indian President given by our Indian Constitution.

 Emergency Powers of Indian President